Industrial, Systems, and Manufacturing Engineering

-The Department of Industrial and Manufacturing Engineering (IME) at WSU is committed to instruction and research in design, analysis, and operation of manufacturing and other integrated systems of people, material, equipment and capital.
-The IME department prepares students to be life-long learners and global citizens with successful careers in design, research, improvement, and management of systems in manufacturing and service organizations.
+The Department of Industrial, Systems, and Manufacturing Engineering (ISME) at WSU is committed to instruction and research in design, analysis, and operation of manufacturing and other integrated systems of people, material, equipment and capital.
+The ISME department prepares students to be life-long learners and global citizens with successful careers in design, research, improvement, and management of systems in manufacturing and service organizations.
 The graduate programs are directed toward both full-time and part-time students with a special emphasis on providing training and experience in performing independent research on topics with theoretical as well as applied interest.
 Students are encouraged to conduct research or take courses on topics that overlap several disciplines.

-The IME department offers three graduate degree programs and four certificate programs.
-The IME department offers Master of Engineering Management (MEM), Master of Science, and Doctor of Philosophy degree programs in industrial engineering (MSIE and PhDIE, respectively).
-The concentrations in the IME graduate programs are operations research, systems, production and supply chain analytics, quality and reliability, manufacturing engineering and human systems engineering.
+The ISME department offers three graduate degree programs and four certificate programs.
+The ISME department offers Master of Engineering Management (MEM), Master of Science, and Doctor of Philosophy degree programs in industrial engineering (MSIE and PhDIE, respectively).
+The concentrations in the ISME graduate programs are operations research, systems, production and supply chain analytics, quality and reliability, manufacturing engineering and human systems engineering.

 The following facilities used in teaching and research are available for graduate students: